Goals, Objectives, Planned Activities and Roadmap

 First Stage

-By April 2025:
+By May 2025:

-• Ideally, during or within 2 weeks after the Summit, they have stated the intention to join the next Summit and pre-summits, and actively participate in ongoing State Working Groups, including evolving drafts of the Mandate and Rules of the Open Transnational Constituent Assembly for AI.
+• Ideally, during or within 2 weeks after the Summit, they have stated the intention to join the next Summit and pre-summits and actively participate in ongoing State Working Groups, including evolving drafts of the Mandate and Rules of the Open Transnational Constituent Assembly for AI.
 Have possibly undersigned ever more committing LoIs or MoUs;

 • States and possibly superpowers are increasingly engaged, developing a complete understanding of the AI situation, the risks and opportunities, a sense of ownership of the initiative, and getting down to the technical and treaty-making details.